Adi-UA/TooManyMatrices/README.md

 * Run `pip install numpy`
 * Run `pip install whitenoise`

-Then, clone the repo with: `git clone https://github.com/Adi-UA/TooManyMatrices.git`
+Then, clone the repo with: `git clone https://github.com/Adi-UA/TooManyMatrices.git` or use the latest stable `release`.

 **Note:** We are using `python 3.7.4`, `wheel 0.34.2`, `django 3.0.7`, `numpy 1.18.4`, and `whitenoise 5.1.0`

 ### Running

 From inside the repo on your computer, go to `src`, open a `terminal` and run: